Reception is the final phase within the Early Years Foundation Stage (EYFS) which sets the standards for learning from birth to 5 years.

 Throughout the year we have also had a number of events which parents/carers have been invited to, providing an opportunity for the children to show their parents/carers what they have been learning.

-For more information about what we will be learning this term, click the links below.
+For more information about what we are learning, click on the links below.